Notre Dame coach Muffet McGraw retires after 33 years, two national championships

 In the past decade, Notre Dame went to the national title game six times, more than any other program in the country.

-“I’m getting tired of the novelty of the first female governor of this state, the first female African American mayor of this city,” McGraw said a year ago.
-“When is it going to become the norm instead of the exception?
-How are these young women looking up and seeing someone that looks like them, preparing them for the future?
-We don’t have enough female role models.
-We don’t have enough visible women leaders.
-We don’t have enough women in power.”
+“I think last year at the Final Four, I was amazed that my speech just kept on going,” McGraw said.
+“I don’t really know where it started coming from, but it was something I feel I needed to get out, and I was really happy with the response across the country from women in every single profession.
+I’ve heard from so many men with daughters and so many people that it really was an important thing for people to hear.
+I’ve tried to build on that and try to talk about that in all the speaking engagements that I’ve had since then, just to talk about women’s empowerment, what we can do to help women lead.

+“We need so many more women leaders in our country.
+We need women to have positions of power, and what better way to start that than in sports?
+Now that I’m transitioning over, I hope I can continue that in every facet.”

-It was no surprise that Ivey, who was a member of the Fighting Irish’s national championship-winning squad in 2001, is McGraw’s successor.
-The 42-year-old helped Notre Dame reach nine Final Fours before leaving for her stint in the NBA — two as a player and seven as an assistant coach.
+As for McGraw’s successor, it is no surprise that Ivey will take over the program.
+The 42-year-old was a member of the Fighting Irish’s national championship-winning squad in 2001 and helped Notre Dame reach nine Final Fours — two as a player and seven as an assistant coach — before leaving for her stint in the NBA.

 “I am so honored to be able to follow in the legacy that Coach McGraw built here at Notre Dame,” Ivey said.
 “My love and appreciation for Coach McGraw is beyond anything I can express.
-She’s more than a mentor, more than a friend, she’s one of the most influential people in my life.
+She’s more than a mentor, more than a friend.
+She’s one of the most influential people in my life.
 I am full of gratitude for Coach McGraw and what she has done for me.
 She was the first to give me an opportunity to play for Notre Dame and coach here as well.
 I will forever be grateful for her love and support.”

 Read more: